Upcoming Events

 Visitors Today

 The year was 1950.
-At the time, the community of King of Prussia was truly in its infancy, in fact, estimates placed the residency at only a few hundred, a far cry from the 200,000 plus people who visit Upper Merion Township each day in the 1990’s.
-This was a changing time for the community as traditional farmland began to give way to the demands of modem transportation, business and industry.
+At the time, the community of King of Prussia was truly in its infancy, in fact, estimates placed the residency at only a few hundred, a far cry from the 250,000 plus people who now visit Upper Merion Township each day.
+This was a changing time for the community as traditional farmland began to give way to the demands of modern transportation, business and industry.
 Even before the Pennsylvania Turnpike and the Schuylkill Expressway completed construction, the boom in residential commercial and industrial construction began.
-The small village around the intersection of Gulph Road and DeKalb Pike (now known as Routes 363 and 202), surrounded by extensive farmland, suddenly began to blossom into one of the most heavily populated areas of Upper Merion Township and suburban Philadelphia.
+The small village around the intersection of Gulph Road and DeKalb Pike, surrounded by extensive farmland, suddenly began to blossom into one of the most heavily populated areas of Upper Merion Township and suburban Philadelphia.

 One of the most impacting incidents driving the need for a fire station in King of Prussia occurred in April 7, 1950.
 On that fateful day a grocery store, operated on DeKalb Pike near Gulph Road, caught fire and was destroyed.
 Upper Merion Township had two other volunteer fire companies at the time, located at the south and east sections of the township, which at the time were more populated and more active.
 Unfortunately, the other two fire companies were delayed as a freight train crossed DeKalb Pike at King Manor, creating a significant delay in arriving at the fire.
-Forty-five days later, on May 25, 1950, a public meeting was held in the township hall.
+Forty-five days later, on May 25, 1950, a public meeting was held in the township hall located at DeKalb Pk. and Allendale Rd.
 That evening, in the building known as Stewart Fund Hall, a fire company to be known as the King of Prussia Volunteer Fire Company was formed.

 Ten individuals were selected as charter members and following an explanation of the requirements to start a fire company by attorney Anthony L. Differ; William E. Wills, Arthur Loughlin, Salvatore Mazerle, Earl G. Teany, William Anderson, John W. Brennan, Lewis Granger Jr., William Hayden, Edward Mathis, and Norman Sperry proceeded to sign the charter commencing the activities of the King of Prussia Volunteer Fire Company.

 Early meetings were held in Ed Mack’s garage, then located at the intersection of Gulph Road and DeKalb Pike.
 Mack operated a service station which was later razed when Route 202 was widened and the turnpike was extended.
 The present “Chili’s” restaurant is on the site of Ed Mack’s’ garage.
-Shortly thereafter, the station was moved across the street to a garage owned by Miss Jean Supplee, in an area now occupied as a parking area for the Plaza at King of Prussia.
+Shortly thereafter, the station was moved across the street to a garage owned by Miss Jean Supplee, in an area now occupied as a parking area for the King of Prussia Mall.

 It took time to ultimately obtain ground to build the first official fire station, obtaining that land from William Walker.
 Then, in 1952, the King of Prussia volunteers, themselves, began erecting the original fire station on Allendale Road, adjacent to the turnpike.
 The first meeting in that building was held on May 19, 1955.
 In 1955 Lewis Granger, longtime township employee took the reigns as Fire Chief leading the fire company for four years.

 These early years were focused on people, equipment, operations, and facilities; just as they are today.
 Firefighters were not yet abundant so recruiting was necessary.
 Operations were a major concern with the officers coordinating training with other nearby fire departments to hold joint training to improve firefighting operations.
 Equipment came slowly.
 The first fire engine was purchased at the cost of $18,000.
 Built on a 1950 L- 190 International chassis by TASC, the engine had a 750 gallon water tank and a 500 gallon per minute Hale fire pump with a body manufactured by Maxim motors of Middleboro, Massachusetts.
 The pride of the fleet for many years, this pumper, known as “Old Number One” would serve the township very well into the 1970’s.
 It remained in service “on loan” to the Elk Lake Volunteer Fire Company in rural northern Pennsylvania, until it returned to King of Prussia in 1992.
-It is housed today in the Allendale Road station as a reminder of our beginnings.
+It is housed and maintained today by former Chief Engineer Ron Fridley and Engineer Bruce Betton.

 In 1959 the fire company added their third truck, an International chassis vehicle with a body built by TASC of New Jersey.
 The truck was equipped with a 750 gallon per minute pump and 500 gallon water tank.
 This unit was equipped with a 150 foot long, one and one-half inch hose line that was connected to the pump which was one of the first such equipped units in this area.
 The truck was known as “Number 3” and later when Montgomery County Communications began to handle dispatching of the fire companies, it became known as “47-23”.